 The American Association of Colleges for Teacher Education (AACTE) is a national alliance of educator preparation programs dedicated to the highest quality professional development of teachers and school leaders in order to enhance PK-12 student learning.
 AACTE’s mission is to promote the learning of all PK-12 students through high-quality, evidence-based preparation and continuing education for all school personnel.
 The 800 institutions holding AACTE membership represent public and private colleges and universities in every state, the District of Columbia, the Virgin Islands, Puerto Rico and Guam.

 Follow AACTE on Twitter (@AACTE)

-Founded in 1865, the American Association of School Administrators (AASA) is one of the longest-standing professional education leadership organizations in the nation.
+Founded in 1865, AASA: The School Superintendents Association is one of the longest-standing professional education leadership organizations in the nation.
 Its more than 15,000 national and international members include superintendents, central office administrators, principals, and board members, as well as professors and others who prepare educators for leadership positions.
 AASA's focuses on four major areas of work.
 These areas include: